Metasurface Enhanced Spatial Mode Decomposition

-The metasurface, shown in Figure~\ref{fig:unitcell}, is an ultrathin structured medium composed of spatially variant plasmonic or dielectric meta-atoms, which can be fabricated by using the state of the art nanofabrication technologies.
+Recent developments in the field of optical metasurfaces have led to a novel platform for controlling the multiple degrees of freedom of light at subwavelength scale \cite{Ref1}.
+The metasurface is an ultrathin structured medium composed of spatially variant plasmonic or dielectric meta-atoms, which can be fabricated by using the state-of-the-art nanofabrication technologies.
 The electromagnetic response of each meta-atom can be engineered individually, which enables the precise and arbitrary manipulation of the polarization, phase and amplitude of light.
-In the past decade, metasurface, as a new kind of planar and multi-functional diffractive optical elements have been extensively explored in the field of planar metalens\cite{Ref2,Ref3}, high efficiency optical holography\cite{Ref4,Ref5}, vortex beam generations\cite{Ref6,Ref7} and quantum information processing\cite{Ref8,Ref9,Ref10,Ref11,Ref12}.
+In the past decade, the metasurface, as a new kind of planar and multi-functional diffractive optical elements have been extensively explored in the field of planar metalens \cite{Ref2,Ref3}, high efficiency optical holography \cite{Ref4,Ref5}, vortex beam generations \cite{Ref6,Ref7}, quantum information processing \cite{Ref8,Ref9,Ref10,Ref11,Ref12}.
+One recent proposal uses highly transmissive dielectric metasurface for spatial mode multiplexing on optical fibers (\cite{Kruk2018} and references therein).

+In our work, we propose to use a metasurface as the diffractive optical element for mode decomposition.
+We experimentally addressed the cross-coupling effect and noise issues by encoding three correlation filters for HG00, HG01, and HG10 on one metasurface chip, which allows for a simple calibration procedure and can be easily extended to include more spatial modes.
+These modes were chosen, as they permit the use Quadrant PhotoDiodes (QPDs) as witness sensors.
+With the exceptionally small pixel size of the metasurface, we are able to measure the first-order mode content with a noise floor $< 10^{-6} / \sqrt{\text{Hz}}$ above of 25\,Hz.

 Figure~\ref{fig:3D} shows an overview of the mode decomposition apparatus (MODAN).
-The incoming laser, strikes the meta-surface and is split into three beams, A, B and C. The on-axis intensity of beam A corresponds to the power in the HG00 mode, while B and C correspond to HG01 and HG10 respectively.
-A lens focuses these beams to a large waist where the on-axis power is then measured using small aperture photo-diodes.
-The entire meta-surface is 500\,\textmu m$\times$500\,\textmu m with $10^3\times 10^3$ pixels for $1064$\,nm laser beam.
+Phase maps of HG00, HG01, and HG10 together with three different blazed gratings are encoded on the metasurface chip.
+The entire metasurface chip active area was 500 \textmu m $\times$ 500 \textmu m with $10^3 \times 10^3$ pixels for 1064\,nm laser beam.
+The incoming laser, strikes the metasurface and is split into three beams, A, B and C. The on-axis intensity of beam A corresponds to the power in the HG00 mode, while B and C correspond to HG01 and HG10 respectively.
+A lens focuses these beams to a large waist where the on-axis power is then measured using inexpensive standard small aperture photo-diodes.
+This photodiode had a circular 250\,\textmu m aperture and a quantum efficiency of 70\% \cite{PDA05CF2}.
+Cross coupling could have been further suppressed by using a smaller aperture prior to the photodiode.
+A 10\,\textmu m aperture was tested but the dark noise of the photodiode was in excess of any measurable signal.
+The signal was digitized in real time using a state-of-the-art, low noise multi-channel digitizer \cite{cds}.
+This system is a clone of the digitizer used by LIGO.
+The combination of these technologies ensured that digital quantization noise was not limiting, while also permitting a measurement bandwidth from 1\,mHz to 10\,kHz.